 Introduces typefaces from an aesthetic and communicative perspective.
-The history and background of typography is explored to give the student an understanding of the language and form of typefaces and letterforms.
-The student will have weekly assignments that will teach them about modern typography and how to recognize and solve design problems using type.
-Prerequisites: GDES111, GDES114.
+The history and background of typography is explored, as well as modern typography, to provide an understanding of the language and form of typefaces and letterforms.
+Weekly assignments will involve solving design problems using type.